 The creation and subsequent discussion of ‘what if’ learning narratives during the workshops enabled participants to consider creative and novel alternative LPS interventions.
 The Bye Poverty! narrative indicated the importance of livelihood systems which integrate local cultures, good governance, empowered local leaders, mixed farming with integrated livestock and cropping production systems, high-value markets and poverty reduction.
 These are all illustrated across the various LPS interventions selected by the communities.
 It is hard to imagine farming without the tight integration of crops and livestock in smallholder agriculture (Melesse et al., 2021) and the livelihood systems are complex and coupled with human/natural systems (Senda et al., 2020).
 One of the driving force identified collectively by participants were the “capacity to adapt to climate change”.
 The region is known to be prone to more erratic rains and droughts, as already experienced several times in the last decade.
 Droughts in particular will exacerbate all identified interventions around health, feeding and reproduction for LPS.
 In all scenario, the capacity of LPS to cope with droughts is therefore embedded and should be reflected in all interventions.
 In addition, proposed interventions in our study focused on improving solidarity within the livestock sector through improved planning and formal communication networks between farmers, a way to increase the resilience of LPS.

+The approach presented here has limitations.
+It is time-consuming compared to an intervention with pre-defined activities.
+Here the process lasted more than one year between the future workshop and the questionnaire survey.
+In other sites of the ProSuLi project, some stakeholders expressed “workshop fatigue” and wanted more concrete outputs which only came later (pers. comm.).
+The approach is also resource consuming (human and material resources for workshops).
+This is a trade-off between the ratio of resource used and the probability of sustainability of the intervention that the authors decided to test in the long-term.
+Finally, we took into consideration the question of influence and power relations during the implementation of the participatory process but, as external stakeholders, the authors could never be sure that they were not manipulated and entangled within local hidden power relationships.
+This is a risk common to all participatory approaches undertaken by external stakeholders.

 Relevance of identified interventions